First Impressions of the Framework Laptop [blog]

 Expansion Cards

-Another neat feature of the Framework is an expansion card module system that lets you mix and match four connectors of your choosing (two on each side).
+A unique feature I’ve never seen before is Framework’s expansion card module system that lets you mix and match four connectors of your choosing (two on each side).
 I find it thoughtful for customization.
-For example, if you prefer your charger cable to run through a certain side, you can do that.
+So if you prefer your charger cable or a display cable to run out from a certain side, you can do that.

 expansion cards